Saint Joseph Abbey (Louisiana): Monks

 The monks follow the Rule of Saint Benedict, based on the tradition Ora et labora (pray and work).

 Even though Seminary education has been the main focus of the monks of St. Joseph Abbey, it has not been the only ministry that the monks have engaged in.
 St. Joseph Abbey is currently made up of 45 monks, comprising both brothers and ordained priests.
 They currently have two junior monks, and two novices.
 The monks of St. Joseph pray the liturgy of the hours four times every day starting at 6:00 a.m.
 Centering on the Holy Mass at mid-day and ending with compline at 7:15 pm.
 The monks of St. Joseph Abbey have faithfully provided the area of Southern Louisiana with an intimate immersion in the Rule of St. Benedict, and have instructed countless others in the way of Christian Holiness.
 The monks currently staff parish churches in the area, and extend hospitality to hundreds of guests every year.
 They are also involved in candle making, gardening, bee-keeping and painting.

 Pennies for Bread

-For over twenty-three years the Abbey's "Pennies for Bread" has been baking about more 2000 loaves a bread each week for distribute to organizations that serve the homeless and the poor of New Orleans and the North Shore, orphanages, homes for battered women, and anyone else who needs to feed many hungry people on a nonprofit budget.
+For over twenty-three years the Abbey's "Pennies for Bread" has been baking about 2000 loaves of bread each week for distribution to organizations that serve the homeless and the poor of New Orleans and the North Shore: orphanages, homes for battered women, and anyone else who needs to feed many hungry people on a nonprofit budget.
 The program is run on donations and the bread is provided free of charge.
 Some of these organizations include local food banks, senior centers, the Salvation Army, New Orleans Ministries and Our Lady of Perpetual Help.
 The bakery was temporarily shut down after the March 2016 flood.